VasilyShcherbinin/MagicLiveWallpaper/README.md

-# The Magic Live Wallpaper.
+# The Magic Live Wallpaper
 Magic Android/iOS phone live wallpaper, made with Processing.
+Look in the middle and make your brain freeze.

 Install on Android phone using the following instructions:

 [Processing for Android - Wallpapers](https://android.processing.org/tutorials/wallpapers/index.html)